scientific-python/specs/meta-spec-0001.md

 # Implementation

-To accept a SPEC proposal (i.e., to assign it a SPEC number and merge the PR) requires two members of the SSC to approve and no members objecting.
+To accept a SPEC (i.e., to assign it a SPEC number and merge the PR) requires two members of the SSC to approve and no members objecting.
 Since the role of the SSC is to mainly ensure that SPEC proposals are appropriate, objections should be rare.